aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ### Schedule Based on Compute Resources

 A single IPv6 prefix is sufficient to run many Pods on a single node.
 This also effectively removes ENI and IP limitations on the maximum number of Pods on a node.
-Although IPv6 removes direct dependency on max-Pods, when using prefix attachments with smaller instance types like the m5.large, you’re likely to exhaust the instance’s CPU and memory resources long before you exhaust its IP addresses.
+Although IPv6 removes direct dependency on max-Pods, when using prefix attachments with smaller instance types like the m5.large, you're likely to exhaust the instance's CPU and memory resources long before you exhaust its IP addresses.
 You must set the EKS recommended maximum Pod value by hand if you are using self-managed node groups or a managed node group with a custom AMI ID.

 You can use the following formula to determine the maximum number of Pods you can deploy on a node for a IPv6 EKS cluster.